turris-cz/user-docs/docs/basics/faq.md

 the settings (usually at night after three days).
 You can restart the router earlier at a moment when you do not mind a current Internet connection loss.

+Updates may be delayed or manually approved.
 If you use delayed updates or approvals, we suggest configuring sending notifications to your e-mail to be in the loop about updates.

 ### What I want to re-flash my router with the latest version?